metaneo1/Medicine-License/README.md

 ## Installation

-- The project was built on `ASP.NET MVC` framework using `C#` as programming language.
+- The project was built on `ASP.NET MVC` framework using `C#` as a programming language.
 For interface it used `DevExpress` with `AJAX`.
 Database is served with `MS SQL`.
-Developing process was made on the `Visual Studio Enterprise 2015` edition
+Developing process was made on the `Visual Studio Enterprise 2015` edition.

 ### Step 1
 - install <a href="https://visualstudio.microsoft.com/ru/vs/older-downloads/?rr=https%3A%2F%2Fwww.google.com%2F">Visual Studio Enterprise</a>